Located in southeastern France, the French Alps are the perfect destination for keen road cyclists looking for a challenge.

 La Vie en Velo

 La Vie en Velo is different to most cycling companies in that it is a one-man operation run by host Angus Parker.
-Angus has been organising group holidays to France for over 20 years and now specialises in french cycling tours.
+Angus has been organising group holidays to France for over 20 years and now specialises in french cycling tours, including cycling holidays in the French Alps.
 He’s a friendly guy who’s ready and able to transport cyclists and their bikes all the way from the UK and back in his mini-bus and custom-fitted box trailer.

 La Vie en Velo offers a 4-day weekend Alps cycling holiday.
 Routes can be tailored to suit the group but typically include Alpe d’Huez and the iconic Col de Galiber.